silvercircle/silvercircle.github.io/_webdev/css/embed-youtube-any-size-and-correct-aspect.markdown

 modified: 2017-08-31T23:56:30+02:00
 menucontext: topics
 excerpt: >
   This is a HowTo and deals with the problem of embedding YouTube videos at any desired size.
 The size of the video should be determined by the surrounding container.
-No fixed width and height values
+No fixed width and height values are needed.
 ---

 # Embed YouTube videos - the flexible way